ewwmy/timelapse-tools/README.md

 * `path`: root dir of the timelapse project which contains `src` folder.
 The output video will be placed here
 * `filemask`: ffmpeg `glob` pattern, for ex.
 'IMG_\*.JPG' (for regular Canon EOS shots) or 'Y\*.jpg' (Xiaomi Yi Camera)
 * `format`: use the one of listed above or just `WIDTHxHEIGHT`, for ex. `1920x1440`.
 Using predefined resolution is recommended for better compatibility.
-See
+See the table below to discover most used formats.
 * `fps`: frames per second in the output video, must be a positive integer, for ex. `30`.
 It's recommended to use `20`, `24`, `30` or `60` for better compatibility
 * `crop`: defines which side of the frame (`top`, `middle` or `bottom`) will be used in the output video if the in and out ratio doesn't correspond of each other.